Pay off your student loans faster to reduce your bottom line and your debt burden.

 Some lenders offer discounts in the form of an interest rate reduction.
 For example, many refinance lenders apply a 0.25% APR reduction when you sign up for automatic payments.
 Banks sometimes offer a further 0.25% APR reduction when your automatic payments are linked to one of their checking accounts.

 Lenders that partner with other organizations may offer rate reductions to company employees or members.
-Over one (1) million people qualify for a 0.10% APR reduction with at least one private lender due to an association with one or more partner organizations.
+Over one (1) million people qualify for a 0.10% APR reduction with private lenders due to such partnerships.

 Private lenders sometimes advertise one-time cash bonuses or discounts to their customers or the general public.
 These offers may be temporary, so check with your lender periodically to see if you are eligible for any new benefits.
 Also ask about discounts your lender does not publicly advertise.